Events | Research | UW–Madison Skip to main content

 Meet at Visitor Center, UW–Madison Arboretum

 Learn about the land, plants, animals, fungi, phenology, and ecology.
-Geared for adults, these longer walks may cover some sloping terrain.
-Wear sturdy closed-toe shoes and come prepared for weather and insects.
+Geared for adults, this walk may cover sloping terrain.
+Wear sturdy closed-toe shoes and come prepared for weather.
 Walks canceled for unsafe conditions.
 Free, no registration required.
 Meet at the Visitor Center.

 Ecological Restoration Work Party